 Where are Moon books distributed and how are they marketed?

 Moon is distributed internationally, with the widest availability in the United States and Canada.
-Our marketing team and publicists work with Moon authors to set up events like radio interviews and bookstore events.
-Authors play a key role in marketing their books, and we encourage our authors to write posts for Moon.com, create their own websites or blogs, and build a social media presence through sites like Facebook, Instagram, and Twitter.
+Our marketing team and publicists work with Moon authors to promote their books.
+Authors play a key role, and we encourage our authors to write posts for Moon.com, create their own websites or blogs, and build a social media presence through sites like Facebook, Instagram, and LinkedIn.

 What is it like to be a Moon author?